fmemis/Server-Client-System-Bank-Sim/README.md

-    work,it waits to obtain a connection(socket descriptor) from the connection queue(The connection queue could be empty so it waits until a socket descriptor is placed in it).Worker threads receive these socket descriptors in order to communicate with clients and execute their instructions.They send the results back the same way they received the instructions.Through the socket.
+    work,it waits to obtain a connection(socket descriptor) from the connection queue(The connection queue could be empty so it waits until a socket descriptor is placed in it).Worker threads receive these socket descriptors in order to communicate with clients and execute their instructions.They send the results back the same way they received the instructions(through the socket).

   ### Bankclient
     The banclient program connects with the bank server in a port and an address specified from the command line.